Maha: Ancient idols stolen from temple in Jalna | Law-Order

 - India

+According to sources, the idols made of five metals were reportedly installed in the temple in 1535.

-District superintendent of police Dr Akshay Shinde arrived at the scene after the incident was reported and the police are examining the CCTV footage from the temple to identify the suspects, the official added.
+District superintendent of police Dr Akshay Shinde arrived at the scene after the incident was reported and the police are examining the CCTV footage from the temple to identify the suspects, the official said.
+Based on a complaint lodged by temple priest Dhananjay Deshpande, a case of theft has been registered at Ghansawangi police station, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)